Page Curve of Effective Hawking Radiation: Conclusion

-We found a critical temperature $T_c\simeq 2.394$ for the Page curve with $b=0.1$.
+We found a critical temperature $T_c$ for the Page curves at different temperatures.
 When the temperature is lower than the critical temperature, i.e. $T<T_c$, there are three durations for the entanglement entropy as shown in Fig.\ref{Page_Curve}(a). $\mathcal{S}_{\rm BRT}$ starts from zero at the initial time $t=t_b$ and increases until the first phase transition, when $\mathcal{S}_{\rm HM}$ takes over and continuously increases.
-After the second phase transition, $\mathcal{S}_{\rm IRT}$ becomes dominant and keeps as a constant.
+After the second phase transition, $\mathcal{S}_{\rm IRT}$ becomes dominant and remains as a constant.
 On the other hand, when the temperature is higher than the critical temperature, i.e. $T\ge T_c$, the duration of $\mathcal{S}_{\rm HM}$ disappears, and $\mathcal{S}_{\rm BRT}$ transits to $\mathcal{S}_{\rm IRT}$ directly as shown in Fig.\ref{Page_Curve}(b,c).